Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Framework and Experimental Setup

 which down-weights entities that occur only a few times in the candidate pool.
 OER is computed entirely from document-level relevance judgments and entity linking outputs; it does not require manually annotated entity-level relevance labels (\textit{entity qrels}).

 A positive OER score indicates that $e$ is a discriminative signal; a negative score indicates an anti-signal.
-OER is not used as a training target, since it is derived from the same relevance judgments used for evaluation.
-Its role here is diagnostic: to measure whether a given entity run selects observably discriminative entities, and to quantify the gap between what supervision strategies select and what the linked collection can actually support.
+OER is derived from the same relevance judgments used for evaluation and is therefore not deployable: it is never used as a training target, and no system we report as a retrieval result uses it.
+Its role is diagnostic --- to measure whether a given entity run selects observably discriminative entities, and to quantify the gap between what supervision strategies select and what the linked collection can support.

+The one exception is the post-hoc filtering experiment of Section~\ref{subsec:Attempting to Bridge the CER--OER Gap via OER Filtering}, where OER thresholds are applied to an entity run at inference time.
+Those rows are an oracle upper bound on what OER-aligned selection could achieve, not a deployable configuration, and we label them as such.